RamuNaga/marvel-app/README.md

 ## Functionality overview

 **General functionality:**

-Display a list of all characters in the home page.
+- Display a list of all characters in the home page.
-The user can click on a character image and go to a view with more details about the record.
+- The user can click on a character image and go to a view with more details about the record.
-Include the following details of each character:
+- Include the following details of each character:
-a. name, description, image;
+  - name, description, image;
-b. a list of stories, events and/or series that the character appears in.
+  - a list of stories, events and/or series that the character appears in.
-c.
-Include a free text search on the main page that filters the characters by name, without relying on the Marvel API
+- Include a free text search on the main page that filters the characters by name, without relying on the Marvel API
-d. user click on edit icon in each character, open model popup to edit the name and image.
+- user click on edit icon in each character, open modal popup to edit the name and image.

 **The general page breakdown looks like this:**